airblade/dotvim/README.md

 I symlink my `~/.vim` directory to this repo.
 Similarly for `~/.vimrc` and `~/.gvimrc`.

 I use voom and Pathogen to manage my plugins.
-(I used to use git submodules but they turned out to be cluny and irritating.)
+(I used to use git submodules but they turned out to be clunky and irritating.)

 ## Learn more with PeepCode